guildai/guildai/guild/tests/guild-test.md

     Checking ...
     output: bye
-    Test fail-1 failed: could not find pattern 'bye' in .../.guild/output One or more tests failed - see above for details
+    Test fail-1 failed: could not find pattern 'bye' in .../.guild/output 1 test(s) failed - see above for details

 The `all` test uses a `for-each-model` step to run a list of operations on each model.